fisherro/streams/README.md

 (By the way, unlike printf, {fmt} also allows extensibility through user created format options.)

+## Multiple inheritance

 Can we skip the multiple inheritence of iostreams?
 Let's keep input streams and output streams separate.
 Users can use multiple inheritence or composition to combine them if they want.

+## Buffering

 Can buffering simply be provided by stream compositing?

-Does Boost.Iostreams offer us anything?
+## Virtual functions

-Virtual functions: I started to use compile-time polymorphism, but I didn't want every function that wanted to take an Ostream& or Istream& parameter to have to be a function.
+I started to use compile-time polymorphism for Ostream and Istream, but I didn't want every function that wanted to take an Ostream& or Istream& parameter to have to be a function.
 So, I've used run-time polymorphism instead.
+(The Stdio\_\*stream class do use compile-time polymorphism.)

+## Binary mode &amp; text mode

 What about binary versus text mode?
 That seems like something that should be done by the formatting parts instead of the (binary) stream parts.
 (I don't use MS Windows, so I'm not worried about it...yet.)

-Should seek/tell be part of the stream interfaces?
-Perhaps seek/tell are operations on an object that can hand out an Ostream or an Istream.
+## Seek &amp; tell

+I'm not sure what to do with these yet.

+Some streams don't support seeking.
+I'm thinking I'd like to only have those functions on a stream if they're support rather than have them on base classes but leaving them unimplemented on some leaf classes.

+Seek and tell are arguably not properties of a stream at all.
+They are properties of the underlying data source/sink.

+It is awfully convenient to have seek/tell member functions on the streams even if they are features of the underlying source/sink.

+When you have a combined source + sink (e.g. FILE\*) that can be open for both reading and writing at the same time, the current position is sometimes (always) shared between reading and writing.
+Which messes with trying to keep input and output strictly separated.
+Is it OK if we don't allow files to be simultaneously open for reading and writing?
+(I can't think of a time I did that in pratice.)

+## Exceptions

 I am using exceptions.
 A standard library would need to have an option for not using exceptions.
 But I want to design for exceptions first.

-Is there still a place for a synchronous I/O library?
-I think there is.
+## Easy extensibility

 Handling flush for an Ostream subclass is sometimes not straight-forward.
 Is there a way around that?
 Should Ostream be a concrete class that delegates write and flush to another class for customization?
 Would that help?